-The smooth migration from IPv4 to IPv6 represents a key global issue, the fundamental crux of which is that IPv6 and IPv4 are not compatibleNetworks using IPv6 are totally separate and distinct from networks using IPv4.
+The smooth migration from IPv4 to IPv6 represents a key global issue, the fundamental crux of which is that IPv6 and IPv4 are not compatible at Layer 3.
+Lower layers and upper layers are fine.
+The same infrastructure, equipment, etc. can be used for IPv6, but a modified Layer 3 stack must be deployed that supports both protocols: IPv4 and IPv6.
+Networks using IPv6 are totally separate and distinct from networks using IPv4.
 Despite the benefits of IPv6 and the foreseen IPv4 exhaustion, IPv6 implementation is progressing slowly.
 The reasons stated by experts range from technical issues to other assertions like market failure.
 According to some, deployment of IPv6 should become a clearly-stated priority objective for national policy-makers.